ewilliams0305/vcli/README.md

 to provide a localized CLI for the VC4 service.
 This CLI uses the `BubbleTea` TUI framework for navigation and command line workflows.

+# Building
+To compile the cli for your VC4 appliance you will beed to install the GO sdk.
+Download the SDK https://go.dev/dl/

+Once download you can build the /cmd/cli directory as an executable.
+### Windows

+### Linux

 # Crestron REST API Reference
 https://www.crestron.com/getmedia/29921c49-86df-488c-a63b-ab88620d7175/mg_pg_rest-api-crestron-virtual-control